Welcome to our CORE 6 Person Instant Cabin Tent review!

 How easy is it to set up and take down?

-The CORE 6 person instant cabin tent may be instant, but it’s not freestanding.
+The CORE six-person cabin tent may be instant, but it’s not freestanding.
 It still needs to be staked out to hold its shape and will collapse in the wind if the tent stakes aren’t in.
 Since it’s not freestanding, is it still easy to wrangle?

 - Extend the legs until they click.

-- Stake the tent, including the guylines attached to the adjustable air intake vent.
+- Stake the tent using the tent pegs, including the guylines attached to the adjustable air intake vent.